 Contracts are assigned to assets in the EAM and vice versa so that the asset causing the contract can be seen in the system at any time.

-All movements of assets during the lifecycle such as expenses to employees, relocations to new locations and disposal can be mapped and documented in EAM.
+All movements of assets during the lifecycle such as expenses to employees, relocations to new locations, and disposal can be mapped and documented in EAM.
 The output to an employee, for example, triggers the output log.
-Conversely, the return to a responsible person or a warehouse leads to a printout of the return log, if desired.
+Conversely, the return to a responsible person or a warehouse leads to a printout of the returned log, if desired.

 All movements are also recorded in historical data.
 In addition to the purely organizational information, the accrued costs also always play a role here: Costs are entered directly in the asset and, if necessary, passed on to cost centers.